 Is your startup ready to work with Kruze Consulting?
-Do you want to know how much it will cost and what you will get in return?
-We've put together this calculator to help you estimate the cost of preparing your startup's tax return.
+We’ve put together this calculator to help you estimate the cost of preparing your startup’s tax return.

 We believe in disrupting an industry and space that’s been long thought of as a cost center, boring, sterile, and cloistered.
 So here’s what we did:

 We provide 3 main services to venture backed startups: